top of page

 Introduction

 This literature review will support the innovation proposal to add a digital component to the foreign language classroom, moving from a traditional foreign language classroom setting to a more modern, progressive, blended classroom style.
-In the new blended learning environment, students take a more active role in their own education through a learn by doing online program rather than the more traditional teacher led instruction.
-The goal is to create a COVA learning environment where the instruction is more student centered with an active learning approach.
+In the new blended learning environment, students take a more active role in their own education through a learn-by-doing online program rather than the more traditional teacher-led instruction.
+The goal is to create a COVA learning environment where the instruction is more student-centered and has an active learning approach.
 The topics covered in this literature review include research related to Growth Mindset, Blended Learning, and Game-based learning.

 Growth Mindset